prabhupavitra/prabhupavitra.github.io/_projects/etl-pipeline-earningcall-mysql-pyspark.md

 </figure>

 <span style="font-family:Georgia; font-size:18px;">
-Abstractive summarization
-They are so-called because they do not select sentences from the originally given text to create the summary, but generate  </span>
+Abstractive summarization is so-called because they do not select sentences from the originally given text to create the summary, but generate  entirely new phrases and sentences to capture the meaning of the source document.
+They offer the potential to generate human like summaries because of its ability to select words from a general vocabulary, rather than being limited to the input text like other automatic summarization methods.  </span>

 <figure>
   <img src="/img/Project/p5/abstractive.jpg" alt="this is a placeholder image" width="100%" height = "50%" class="center" >